jbush001/NyuziProcessor/README.md

 # Running in Verilog simulation

-This environment allows cycle-accurate simulation of the hardware without the need for an FPGA.
+This environment allows cycle-accurate simulation of the hardware without the need for a FPGA.
 It is useful for feature implementation, debugging, and performance modeling.

 ## Prerequisites